Kitsunnneee/Communication-Analysis-Tool-for-Human-AI-Interaction-Driving-Simulator-Experiments-Screening-Test/README.md

 ## Further Improvement

 - Looking into better Sentiment Analysis more or Fine tunning our own.
+- Looking into speaker diarization to identify multiple speaker.
 - Improving the UI for more friendlier User Experience.
 - Looking into faster STT like [Whipher CPP](https://github.com/ggerganov/whisper.cpp) or [Whisper Plus](https://github.com/kadirnar/whisper-plus)